-The schema's paths element enumerates all available sub-paths.
-The path /config/backends in the example can be used to get a listing of existing backends as well as create new ones.
+The response's endpoint elements enumerate all available sub-paths.
+The path /config/access-control-handler in the example can be used to get a list of existing access control handlers, and create new ones.
 A path containing an object name like /config/backends/{backendName}, where {backendName} corresponds to an existing backend (such as userRoot) can be used to obtain an object's properties, update the properties, or delete the object.

 Some paths reflect hierarchical relationships between objects.
-For example, properties of a local database VLV index for the userRoot backend are available using a path like /config/backends/userRoot/local-db-indexes/uid.
+For example, properties of a local DB VLV index for the userRoot backend are available using a path like /config/backends/userRoot/local-db-indexes/uid.
 Some paths represent singleton objects, which have properties but cannot be deleted nor created.
 These paths can be differentiated from others by their singular, rather than plural, relation name (for example global-configuration).